UN stops delivery of food and supplies to Gaza as communications blackout hinders aid coordination

 AID DRIES UP

-The office of Benny Gantz, a member of the War Cabinet, said 60,000 liters would be allowed in over the next 48 hours.

-UNRWA has said another one-time shipment of 23,000 liters of fuel it was allowed to bring in earlier this week amounted to only 9% of what it needs daily to sustain lifesaving activities.
-The communications network is run separately.

-Since the war began, Gaza has received only 10% of its required food supplies each day in shipments from Egypt.
-Dehydration and malnutrition are growing, with nearly all residents in need of food, said Abeer Etefa, a Mideast regional spokeswoman for the U.N.’s World Food Program.
+Since the war began, Gaza has received only 10% of its required food supplies each day, and dehydration and malnutrition are growing with nearly all residents in need of food, said Abeer Etefa, a Mideast regional spokeswoman for the U.N.’s World Food Program.

 “People are facing the immediate possibility of starvation,” she said Thursday from Cairo.